 This portion of your business plan is vital to attract and encourage potential investors.
 In this section, you describe how you plan to draw customers to your new business.
 Any advertising or promotional plans should be fully described.
 Also, explain any marketing training that the company’s team will work through.

 This section of the business plan gives the lender an idea of your company’s overall financial situation.
 Fully describe all of the costs related to the new business, including the finances you already have to cover marketing and any issues that may arise.
 Even if you’re not using third-party financing, a detailed financing portion of your business plan can keep you on the right track.
-Outline your budget and specify which funds will be allocated to which parts of the company development.
+Outline your budget and specify which funds will be allocated to which parts of the company development as part of your broader franchise investment plan.

 The more detail you incorporate in your business plan, the more success you are likely to meet.
 Part of the reason prospective franchisees choose a franchise rather than an independent business is the structure and stability of a pre-established company.
 The business plan plays a key role in developing a stable and profitable company, whether you’re franchising your independent business or purchasing a preexisting franchise.